Orasund/elm-ui-widgets/README.md

     -> Element msg
 ```

+Checkout the examples in [Widget](https://package.elm-lang.org/packages/Orasund/elm-ui-widgets/latest/Widget) for more details.

 ## Reusable Views vs. Components

 In Elm we like to use reusable views instead of components.
-At first this packages had a few components, but they where so complicated to use in comparison, so they got slowly turned into reusable views one by one.

-Most could be reduced even further into _view functions_: reusable views without a model.
+At first this packages had a few components, but they where more complicated in comparison.
+They got slowly turned into reusable views one by one.
+Most could be reduced even further into _view functions_: Reusable views without a model.
+All function in [Widget](https://package.elm-lang.org/packages/Orasund/elm-ui-widgets/latest/Widget) are view functions.
-Currently we have only three reusable views: `Widget.Layout`, `Widget.ScrollingNav` and `Widget.Snackbar`.

 ## Alternatives